1758 - British operations in Deccan

 On December 11, Forde arrived at Rajahmundry with the rest of the army, eager to pursue his success by an advance on Masulipatam.

-On December 12, Conflans reached the fortress of Masulipatam.
+On December 12, Conflans reached the Fortress of Masulipatam.
 En route, he had instructed all his outpost commanders to follow him as quickly as possible.

-Forde crossed the Godavari River, preparing to advance on Masulipatam.
+On DEcember 23, Forde crossed the Godavari River, preparing to advance on Masulipatam.
 This, the most important town and the centre of French influence in the province, was doubly important to the French as a base from which they might at any time recover their lost territory.
 Forde, however, was in want of money, for which he had relied on the promises of Anunderaj.
 The rajah now refused either to supply funds or to set his army in motion to accompany Forde.

 On December 26, much to his disgust, Forde was obliged to recross the river; upon which, Anunderaj, thinking that Forde was returning to punish him for his perfidy, fled with his troops to the hills, where they concealed themselves.